Forestry Issues

 A6453 paperback ..........US $28.95 CAN $28.95

-BALANCING ACT: Environmental Issues in Forestry (2nd revised ed.)
+BALANCING ACT: Environmental Issues in Forestry (Revised 2/e)

 Hamish Kimmins.
-Further clarifies issues in the forestry/environmental debate.
-Discusses basic principles of forestry and ecology, and major issues facing forestry worldwide, like clearcutting, old growth, biological diversity, climate change, forest values, and more.
-New chapters look at the debate over the concepts of sustainable forestry, ecosystem management, respect for nature, & ecosystem health and integrity.
-8 x 10, 310p, b&w photos, illus., 1997.
+Calls for a balanced, more objective approach to forestry issues.
+Revised edition further clarifies these issues in the forestry/environmental debate.
+Discusses basic principles of forestry and ecology, and the major issues facing forestry worldwide, like clearcutting, old growth, biological diversity, climate change, forest values, and more.
+New chapters look at the debate over the concepts of sustainable forestry, ecosystem management, respect for nature, as well as ecosystem health and integrity.
+A popular reference from which readers "will gain a new understanding of how our forest ecosystems work and how they can be managed sustainably."
+8 x 10, 310p, b&w photos + illustrations, 1997.

 FORESTS IN A FULL WORLD

 George Woodwell.
-Presents a concise view of the current status of forest globally, of demands on them, and of their importance in maintaining a fully functional human habitat.
-Also calls for local & global land use planners to weigh the spiraling competitive demands for forest resources and to redefine what is in the public interest in the context of forests.
-5-1/2 x 8-1/4, 256p, 47 b&w + 3 color illus., 2001.
+Presents a concise view of the current status of forests globally, of demands on them, and of their importance in maintaining a fully functional human habitat.
+Also calls for local and global land use planners to weigh the spiraling competitive demands for forest resources and to redefine what is in the public interest in the context of forests.
+5-1/2 x 8-1/4, 256p, 47 b&w + 3 color illustrations, 2001.

 LOGGING THE GLOBE